 1. The number of individuals in the State who are eligible for services

-In Arkansas, out of a total of 1,767,266 non-institutionalized population aged 18 to 64, there are 275,710 individuals with disabilities.
-Source: U.S. Census Bureau, Table B18121: Work Experience by Disability Status and Type, from the 2018 American Community Survey.
+In Arkansas, out of a total of 1,757,980 non-institutionalized population aged 18 to 64, there are 270,686 individuals with disabilities.
+Source: U.S. Census Bureau, Table B18121: Work Experience by Disability Status and Type, from the 2018 American Community Survey Estimates Detailed Table.

 2. The number of eligible individuals who will receive services under: